-This category, in accordance with WRI/GHG Protocol guidance, has been excluded due to lack of available data and the insignificance in size of emissions relative to the other categories.
+This category, in accordance with WRI/GHG Protocol guidance, has been excluded due to lack of available data and the insignificant contribution of these emissions relative to the other categories.

-(C6.7) Are carbon dioxide emissions from biologically sequestered carbon relevant to your organization?
+(C6.7) Are carbon dioxide emissions from biogenic carbon relevant to your organization?